Anxiety Relief Without The High? New Studies On CBD, A Cannabis Extract

 Now, with funding from the National Institutes of Health, Blessing and group of collaborators are about to begin a clinical trial to test whether CBD can help people with post-traumatic stress disorder who also have moderate or severe alcohol use disorder.

-During the study, 50 otherwise healthy participants will be given either 400 milligrams of CBD daily, or a placebo.
+During the study, 50 participants with PTSD coexisting with alcohol use disorder will be given either 400 milligrams of CBD daily, or a placebo.
 The goal is to see if the participants who take CBD end up drinking less and whether this leads to an improvement in PTSD symptoms.
 The participants will be given a pharmaceutical-grade CBD, which is more reliable in strength and purity than the supplements that are currently available for sale to the public.

 Another Phase 2 clinical trial (to test efficacy and side effects) is exploring whether CBD might help prevent relapse in opioid abusers by reducing craving for the drug.
 The study's led by Yasmin Hurd, a neuroscientist who directs the Addiction Institute at the Mount Sinai School of Medicine.